rmsuthar/ravindra/index.md

 - Bachelor of Science, CHEMISTRY AND MATHEMATICS - **Gujarat University**
   - 1996 – 1999

 ## Professional Experience

-### Assistant Vice President (Sr. program analyst)
+### Assistant Vice President (Sr. Program Analyst)
 **Citicorp Service (I) Ltd.** | **Pune** | _May 2013 - Present (Over 10 years)_

-- Manage a team of 10 UI developers in the design, development, and deployment of complex web applications for clients in various industries
+- Manage a team of 10 UI developers in the design, development, and deployment of complex web applications for clients in various industries.
-- Implement Agile methodologies and Scrum framework to ensure timely delivery of projects and efficient use of resources
+- Implement Agile methodologies and Scrum framework to ensure timely delivery of projects and efficient use of resources.
-- Collaborate with cross-functional teams, including UX designers, project managers, and QA engineers, to ensure the success of projects
+- Collaborate with cross-functional teams, including UX designers, project managers, and QA engineers, to ensure the success of projects.
-- Develop and maintain UI development standards, including code quality, accessibility, and performance
+- Develop and maintain UI development standards, including code quality, accessibility, and performance.
-- Conduct performance evaluations and provide feedback to team members to improve skills and increase productivity
+- Conduct performance evaluations and provide feedback to team members to improve skills and increase productivity.
-- Work on CMS like TeamSite and Adobe Experience Managaer (AEM)
+- Work on CMS like TeamSite and Adobe Experience Manager (AEM).

 ### Sr. Consultant CRM
 **Cognizant Technology Solutions** | **Hyderabad** | _2010 - 2013 (About 2 years)_

-- Enterprise mobile web development
+- Enterprise mobile web development.
-- Oracle CRM API SOAP-based development
+- Oracle CRM API SOAP-based development.
-- Performed and analyse usability
+- Performed and analyzed usability.
-- Testing, competitive analysis Heuristic/expert evaluating
+- Testing, competitive analysis, heuristic/expert evaluating.
 - Enterprise application development for CRM.

 ### Module Lead UI Developer
 **Impetus InfoTech India Pvt.
 Ltd.** | **Indore** | _2007 - 2010 (Over 3 years)_

-- Visualise concepts and implementations
+- Visualize concepts and implementations.
-- Usability analyst
+- Usability analyst.
-- Working on application usability and web client
+- Working on application usability and web client.
-- Perform and analyse usability studies: usability testing, competitive analysis,
+- Perform and analyze usability studies: usability testing, competitive analysis, heuristic/expert evaluating.
-- heuristic/expert evaluating
-- Interact with their key organisational leads, collaboratively driving necessary discussions, decisions, and outcomes Development, design standards, and industry best practices
+- Interact with their key organizational leads, collaboratively driving necessary discussions, decisions, and outcomes.
+- Development, design standards, and industry best practices.

-### Lead Web specialist
+### Lead Web Specialist
-**Gate six technologies India Pvt.
+**Gate Six Technologies India Pvt.
 Ltd.** | **Indore** | _2004 - 2007 (Almost 3 years)_

 - Setting strategy for design, development, and SEO as well W3C Standard of websites and web-based applications.
-- UI design
+- UI design.
-- Concept visualisation and flow of an application.
-R&D on new technologies and implementation
+- Concept visualization and flow of an application.
+R&D on new technologies and implementation.

 ## Project Details

-### Project: Citi Private bank website development
+### Project: Citi Private Bank Website Development
 **Citicorp Service (I) Ltd.**

-- Collaborated with UX designers and backend developers to develop a responsive and accessible web application for private bank customers
+- Collaborated with UX designers and backend developers to develop a responsive and accessible web application for private bank customers.
-- Developed UI components
+- Developed UI components.
-- Implemented accessibility (ADA) standards to ensure the web application was compliant with WCAG 2.1 guidelines
+- Implemented accessibility (ADA) standards to ensure the web application was compliant with WCAG 2.1 guidelines.
-- Adobe experience manager (AEM) cloud services
+- Adobe Experience Manager (AEM) cloud services.
-- Conducted performance testing and implemented optimization strategies to improve application speed and reduce load times by 50%
+- Conducted performance testing and implemented optimization strategies to improve application speed and reduce load times by 50%.
-- Coordinated with the project manager and Scrum master to ensure timely delivery and successful deployment of the application
+- Coordinated with the project manager and Scrum master to ensure timely delivery and successful deployment of the application.
-- Integration with Adobe and Google analytics
+- Integration with Adobe and Google analytics.
-- Developed javascript library to track all events include thid party videos like Kaltura for Adobe launch
+- Developed JavaScript library to track all events including third-party videos like Kaltura for Adobe launch.
-- Google tag manager scripting for analytics
+- Google Tag Manager scripting for analytics.
-- Angular components integrations with Adobe experience manager (AEM)
+- Angular components integrations with Adobe Experience Manager (AEM).
-- CICD end to end process with Team City and UrbanDeploy with zero click production deployment
+- CICD end-to-end process with Team City and UrbanDeploy with zero-click production deployment.
-- Enhanced website performance upto 35%
+- Enhanced website performance up to 35%.

-### Project: Web Application for private bank customers and bankers
+### Project: Web Application for Private Bank Customers and Bankers
 **Citicorp Service (I) Ltd.**

-- Collaborated with UX designers and backend developers to develop a responsive and accessible web application for a for private bank customers and bankers
+- Collaborated with UX designers and backend developers to develop a responsive and accessible web application for private bank customers and bankers.
-- Developed UI components using React and Bootstrap, and integrated them with backend APIs
+- Developed UI components using React and Bootstrap, and integrated them with backend APIs.
-- Implemented accessibility (ADA) standards to ensure the web application was compliant with WCAG 2.1 guidelines
+- Implemented accessibility (ADA) standards to ensure the web application was compliant with WCAG 2.1 guidelines.
-- Conducted performance testing and implemented optimization strategies to improve application speed and reduce load times by 50%
+- Conducted performance testing and implemented optimization strategies to improve application speed and reduce load times by 50%.
-- Coordinated with the project manager and Scrum master to ensure timely delivery and successful deployment of the application
+- Coordinated with the project manager and Scrum master to ensure timely delivery and successful deployment of the application.
-- CICD end to end process with Team City and UrbanDeploy with zero click production deployment
+- CICD end-to-end process with Team City and UrbanDeploy with zero-click production deployment.

 ### Project: Mobile CRM for Sales
 **Cognizant Technology Solutions**

 - Worked on a Mobile CRM application, where I integrated the Siebel SOAP web service.
 - Application will communicate with Oracle Siebel Server.
-The application is performing CRUD
-- Operations on different modules.
+The application is performing CRUD operations on different modules.
 - Played a major role in End-to-End application development and delivery management.
-- Local Storage Data encryption GPS Location Dashboard with Charts
+- Local Storage Data encryption GPS Location Dashboard with Charts.
-- Calendar with event management with Month, Week, and Day view
+- Calendar with event management with Month, Week, and Day view.